Getting started with Gradescope

 - Click Save.

-- Click on Gradescope in the Canvas subject menu.
+- Click on Gradescope in the subject navigation menu.

 This will bring you to the Gradescope interface, where you will be presented with a pop-up window that prompts you to link your Canvas subject with a new or existing Gradescope course.

 - Select the option to link with a new Gradescope course and then click Link Course.

 You will now be brought to the Course Settings page.
 The Course Number and Course Name will be pre-populated from Canvas; it is recommended to leave these as they are.